 In addition to the assets carried at fair value discussed above, we have embedded derivatives carried at fair value related to our Home Re Transactions that are classified as Other liabilities or Other assets in our consolidated balance sheets.
-The changes in the fair value of the embedded derivatives are reported within Net gains (losses) on investments and other financial instruments on the Consolidated Statement of Operations.
 The estimated fair value related to our embedded derivatives reflects the present value impact of the variation in investment income on the assets held by the reinsurance trusts and the contractual reference rate on the Home Re Transactions used to calculate the reinsurance premiums we will pay.
 These liabilities or assets are categorized in Level 3 of the fair value hierarchy.
-At June 30, 2022 and December 30, 2021, the fair value of the embedded derivatives was a liability of \$5.0 million and \$1.8 million, respectively.
+At September 30, 2022 and December 31, 2021, the fair value of the embedded derivatives was a liability of \$0.8 million and \$1.8 million, respectively.
 (See Note 4 - "Reinsurance" for more information about our reinsurance programs.)